Scalingo/documentation/src/_posts/databases/mysql/2000-01-01-connecting.md

 ## Connecting Multiple Applications to the Same MySQL® Addon

-If you need to connect your MySQL® addon from multiple applications, you can do it by adding an environment variable in every application wanting to communicate with the database:
+It's possible to make multiple applications use the same MySQL® addon.
+To do so, add an environment variable in every application that needs to connect to the database, like so:

 1. Copy [the connection URI](#getting-the-connection-uri) of your addon
 2. [Create a new environment variable]({% post_url platform/app/2000-01-01-environment %})
-   for the application that needs to access the addon
+   for the application that needs to connect to the addon
 3. Set the value of this new environment variable to connection URI you just copied
 4. Restart the application to make the new environment variable available
+5. Remember to update this new environment variable whenever the original connection URI changes

 ## Using Ruby on Rails